aaron7/spotifybackup/README.md

 spotifybackup
 =============

-spotifybackup is a simple command line tool to backup your spotify saved tracks and playlists.
+spotifybackup is a simple command line tool to backup your Spotify saved tracks and playlists.

 This application uses [go-oauth2webflow](https://github.com/aaron7/go-oauth2webflow)